-On some campuses students have demanded and won the establishment of “safe spaces” in which they don’t have to hear non-woke opinions (called “micro-aggressions”) and can calm themselves with coloring books and other childish distractions.
-They don’t even have to bring their own coloring books, because college officials supply them for free.
+On some campuses, students have demanded and won the establishment of “safe spaces” in which they don’t have to hear non-woke opinions (called “micro-aggressions”) and can calm themselves with colouring books and other childish distractions.
+They don’t even have to bring their own colouring books, because college officials supply them for free.

 Maybe.
 We need some evidence here.
 But so long as we are guessing, let’s consider another possibility.

 So many more young persons come from damaged homes in the present generation than in the previous one.
 Could the reason some of them behave like children be that they didn’t have enough childhood when they were at the age for it?

 Damaged homes certainly influence personality in other ways; for instance, boys who grow up without dads are much more likely to hold a grudge against God the Father.
 Isn’t it plausible that it may influence personality in this way too?

 These two guesses aren’t necessarily incompatible.
 Sometimes parents spoil their children gratuitously — but sometimes they spoil their children because their home is damaged.
 Having exposed them to harm, they compensate by overprotecting them.